gourmet organic garlic

 Chopped leaves, swamp grass, reeds and alfalfa hay are among the preferred mulch materials.
 Grain straw is not recommended because it can host wheat curl mite which will attack garlic.
 Grass hay is fine if you don’t mind lots of grass seed in your soil.

-Hard neck varieties produce a central stalk which goes straight up and then usually makes one or two loops.
-The garlic top is called a scape, garlic flower or top set, and contains a bulge where bulbils will form.
-If you want all the plant's energy to go into producing a large bulb, snip the scape off after it has made one or two loops.
-If you want to use the bulbils to propagate more garlic, leave them in place until harvest time and then dry them separately from the bulbs.
+Hardneck varieties produce a central stalk which goes straight up and then usually makes one or two loops.
+The garlic top is called a scape, garlic flower or top set, and contains a bulge, the umbel, where bulbils form.

-Tip - Steam or Stir Fry Garlic Flowers
+Tip - Steam or Stir Fry Garlic Tops

 The garlic tops, called flowers or garlic scapes, are a gourmet delight!
 Steam them whole and serve with melted butter like asparagus.
 Cut them into short lengths to add to a stir fry.
 They have a delicate garlic flavour which gives a subtly different and delicious flavour to the sauce.